d2-dro/readme-generator/Develop/README.md

  ## Installation
- To install necessary dependencies run the following command: node index.js
+ To install necessary dependencies run the following command: npm i inquirer@8.2.4
  ## Usage
- Contributions are welcome
+ All can contribute
  ## License
-    This project is licensed under the terms of the MIT license.
+    This project is licensed under the terms of the BSD_3 license.

  ## Contributing
- Contributions are welcome
+ All can contribute
  ## Tests
    node index.js
  ## Questions
  If you have any questions about the repo, contact me at [d2-dro](https://github.com/d2-dro) or by email: [du.derosier@gmail.com](mailto:du.derosier@gmail.com)
  ## Demonstration
- * undefined
+ * Here is a demonstration video: https://drive.google.com/file/d/1sauSr2wks9J8Uakiv_QzeZ4mz3gX8FLz/view